from Caroline Pringle (Families and Professionals Advisor, Child Enquiries)

 How do we feel?

 For many children who have been happy at home with limited interaction with the outside world, they will be extremely anxious about the new social situations they will find themselves in.
-They will be concerned as to what is expected of them when they return to school.
+They will have had the experience of going back to school after the first lockdown but that was many months ago.
+Some may not have retained that information and experience so do bear in mind that they may be concerned as to what is expected of them when they return to school.
 To reduce any anxiety, give your child the opportunity to talk about how they feel about going back to the school routine, you can use emotion fans or simple emojis to start the conversation.

 Contact have produced a webinar to help parents manage their child’s behaviour and worries about returning to school.

 Transition from one environment or activity to another can cause high levels of anxiety, especially if certain areas in school have additional markings or boundaries.
 Some schools have videos on their website to explain the new route into school and what the classrooms look like.
-I’m also aware that some schools have provided photos for children of their new desk, coat hook etc and most importantly of their new teacher.
-If your child’s school have not passed on photos, even just taking some yourself of outside school can help when preparing your child for the start in September.
+I’m also aware that some schools provided photos when going back at the autumn term of a child’s new desk, coat hook etc and most importantly of their new teacher.
+This most probably won’t have changed much from then but as we are coming to the end of another lockdown it is still important to use them again as reminders for your child.
+If your child’s school have not passed on photos, even just taking some yourself of outside school can help when preparing your child’s return in February/March.

 In addition, have a plan for afterschool, try not to focus everything on the school day and it could help to put an activity that will be happening after school on your visual schedule/planner.